Paul Revere (lawyer)

 Paul Revere (September 28, 1856 – November 10, 1901) was a lawyer, writer, public speaker, and civic member of Morristown, New Jersey.
 He was the great-grandson of American revolutionary figure Paul Revere, and his father was Navy officer and Union general Joseph Warren Revere.

 In 1891, Revere became the founding chairman and president of the All Soul's Hospital Association, a Catholic hospital chain.

 In 1889, Revere was among the founders of the Sons of the American Revolution, later becoming its state treasurer and national Vice-President General.
 Circa 1898, he was the president of the Morristown Improvement Association.
 Revere's other memberships included the Sons of Union Veterans of the Civil War; Washington Association of New Jersey; the Aztec Club of 1847's hereditary society; and the New York branch of a Reform Club.
 He served as president of the Morris County Golf Club, and Morris County Gun Club.

 Early life

 On September 28, 1856, Paul Revere was born in Morristown, New Jersey to Rosanna Duncan Lamb Revere and Joseph Warren Revere.
-His siblings were John Revere (1844-1849), Frances Jane Revere (1849-1859), Thomas Duncan Revere (1853-1856), and Augustus Lefevre Revere (1861 – 1910).
+His siblings were John Revere (1844-1849), Frances Jane Revere (1849-1859), Thomas Duncan Revere (1853-1856), and Augustus Lefebvre Revere (1861 – 1910).
 Only Paul and Augustus survived to adulthood.
 Revere's great grandfather was Paul Revere, for whom he was named.

 Revere studied at a Morristown private classical school.
 Afterwards, he studied at Harvard Law in Cambridge, Massachusetts.